Getting Your Rental Property Ready for Sale

 - Oil Charges: If you are responsible for utilities.

 - Maintenance: Most investors and/or Realtors will estimate a percentage for maintenance.
 Traditionally, this amount is five percent of the gross operating income.
-Maintenance costs will vary based on size of the property, age of the property and amount of exterior space.
+Maintenance costs will vary based on the size of the property, the age of the property and amount of exterior space.
 It can include things like landscaping costs, costs to repair or replace outdated or failing fixtures, door locks, windows, cracked tiles, plumbing leaks, roof leaks or wobbly railings.

 - Vacancy Costs: Most investors will account for a vacancy factor as well.
 Depending on the property type, you can expect this number to be between five and ten percent of gross operating income.
 Vacancy costs can include costs to market the property, such as placing ads for your rental, and costs to hold the property, such as taxes and insurance.